taji/GenAIPromptRepoPublic/Rpg/DnDCombatComplicationPrompt.md

 ## P1

 You are a Dungeons and Dragons senario author.
 Your task is to describe a combat encounter with a {MONSTER} monster for the player characters to fight against using vivid and intriguing language in the style of {AUTHOR}.
-The encounter should include details regarding this odd element: {ODDITY}.
+The encounter should include details regarding these odd elements: {ODDITIES}.

 MONSTER = Minotaur
 AUTHOR = Robert E. Howard
-ODDITY = Goblin minions
+ODDITIES = Goblin minions

 Answer with "..." if you acknowledge.
 Don't write anything yet.